Avilash2001/black-ink-fe/README.md

 **Black Inkk** is a platform where users can generate, read, and interact with AI-crafted stories.
 Whether you're a dungeon master looking for inspiration, a writer seeking a co-pilot, or just someone who loves a good generated tale, this app is for you.

 We are part of the **Black Ink** ecosystem, pushing the boundaries of interactive media.
+Check out our [Backend Repository](https://github.com/Avilash2001/black-ink-be) to see the magic behind the curtains.

 ## 🛠️ The Stack